 The A.T. climbs through an interesting section of large boulders before reaching a junction with a blue-blazed trail, which begins on the left.
 This blue-blazed trail heads back towards the Bear Mountain Inn, but you should bear right to continue along A.T.
 This portion of the A.T., opened on National Trails Day in 2010, was built over a five-year period by Trail Conference volunteers along with skilled and experienced professional trail builders.
 It was constructed to sustain the impact of the many thousands of feet that annually make their way up this popular route.
 More than 1,000 individuals volunteered over 33,000 hours of their time to construct this spectacular trail section.

 Upon leaving the tower, head north on the joint A.T. and Major Welch Trail, marked with both the 2"x6" white blazes of the A.T. and the red-circle-on-white blazes of the Major Welch Trail.
-The next trail section has been designed to be handicapped-accessible, thus permitting all users to enjoy a beautiful section of the A.T.
+The next trail section, constructed by professional trail builders, has been designed to be handicapped-accessible, thus permitting all users to enjoy a beautiful section of the A.T.
 Even this trail section has been skillfully designed to blend in with the surroundings.

 In 500 feet, you’ll cross a gravel service road.
 To the right, atop a massive boulder, are the concrete foundations of a former fire tower (replaced in 1934 by the Perkins Memorial Tower).
 Then, after crossing another service road, you’ll come to another huge boulder on the left side of the trail.

 At the end of this boulder, the Major Welch Trail departs to the right at a fork.
 You will be following the Major Welch Trail down the mountain, but first you should bear left and continue to follow the white-blazed A.T.